ashpasa/tp/docs/DeveloperGuide.md

 + `storage`: Responsible for saving the user's study plan.
 + `studyplan`: Handles actions relating to the study plan.
 + `ui`: The UI of the programme, and the only point of interaction with the user.

-### How the architecture components interact with each other

 ### Command Component